BrenyQT/cloudy-with-a-chance-of-meatballs/README.md

 The service offers many features :
 - Add a new sensor record to the database.
 - Retrieve all readings for all sensors from the database.
-- Retrieve all readings for a sensorId.
-- Retrieve specific metrics for a sensorId.
-- Retrieve all metrics for a sensorId between startDate and endDate.
 - Retrieve specific metrics for a sensorId between startDate and endDate.
-- Retrieve specific metrics for a sensorId between startDate and endDate using a specific statistic (MAX, MIN, AVG, SUM).
+- Retrieve specific metrics for a list of sensorId's between startDate and endDate using a specific statistic (MAX, MIN, AVG, SUM).

 # Architecture